ishaan2947/Project_2024/Report.md

 1. Strong Scaling Analysis

-Large array sizes scale well.
-As seen in the strong scaling plots, particularly for larger arrays like 67108864 and 268435456, my implementation achieves good scaling.
-This is because the larger problem sizes allow for more efficient distribution of computation across processors, with the communication overhead being reduced over more work.
-This is because larger data sets provide enough work per processor to make communication less of a bottleneck.
-It seems that the processors spend more time working on sorting rather than communicating with each other, leading to better speedup as you add more processors.
+Large array sizes scale well: In the strong scaling plots, particularly for larger arrays like 67108864 and 268435456, the implementation demonstrates good scaling.
+Larger problem sizes allow for more efficient distribution of computation across processors, reducing the relative impact of communication overhead.
+With sufficient work per processor, the processors can focus more on sorting rather than communicating, resulting in improved speedup as more processors are added.

-Small array sizes suffer from communication overhead.
-For smaller arrays, the speedup drops quickly as more processors are added.
-This is shown in the Comm Large strong scaling plots for small inputs, where communication dominates the runtime.
-For small arrays, the time spent communicating between processors (via MPI_Sendrecv) becomes the dominant factor, particularly for reverse and random inputs.
-The relative cost of communication is too high compared to the computational work, leading to poor scalability.
+Small array sizes suffer from communication overhead: This is evident in the strong scaling plots, where communication costs dominate the runtime for small inputs, particularly with reverse and random input types.
+The relative cost of communication is too high in comparison to the computation time, which restricts scalability.
+For small arrays, the communication required between processors may overwhelm the benefits of parallel processing.

-Input type matters.
-The sorted and nearly sorted input types consistently show the best strong scaling performance, while reverse and random inputs perform worse, especially for small array sizes.
-For ordered data, the algorithm requires fewer comparisons and exchanges, allowing it to scale better.
-For disordered data, the frequent comparisons and exchanges lead to more communication overhead, which limits scalability.
+Input type matters: The algorithm performs best on sorted and nearly sorted inputs, which consistently show better strong scaling.
+For ordered data, fewer comparisons and exchanges are required, minimizing inter-processor communication.
+However, reverse and random inputs result in more frequent data exchanges, increasing communication overhead and limiting scalability.

 2. Weak Scaling Analysis

-Weak scaling holds for sorted and nearly sorted inputs.
-In the combined weak scaling plots, the performance of my algorithm for sorted and nearly sorted inputs shows nearly ideal weak scaling behavior.
-The runtime increases linearly as more processors are added and the problem size increases proportionally.
-Ordered data leads to fewer inter-processor data exchanges, allowing my bitonic sort algorithm to maintain an even workload per processor as the problem size scales with the number of processors.

-Random and reverse inputs have poor weak scaling.
-For random and reverse inputs, the runtime increases sharply as the number of processors grows.
-This indicates that my implementation doesn’t scale well for disordered data when the problem size is increased proportionally with the number of processors.
-Disordered inputs require more communication between processors, which doesn’t scale efficiently as the problem size grows.
+Ideally in the weak scaling plot, the average time per rank should remain relatively constant as more processors are added.
+In analyzing my plots however, I observe that the average time per rank increases with the number of processors, especially for the random input type.
+This tells me my algorithm is facing some overhead as more processors are added.
+I hypothesize that for random input types, there is higher communication and synchronization costs in the implementation.
+This input requires more data exchanges and sorting operations between processors, impacting the average time per processor to increase.

 3. Communication Overhead

-Communication is the bottleneck for disordered data.
-Across both strong and weak scaling plots, it’s clear that communication overhead is the primary bottleneck, especially for random and reverse inputs.
-The MPI_Sendrecv calls between processors increase significantly for disordered data, limiting the algorithm's scalability.
-In the bitonic sort algorithm, communication between processors is necessary to exchange data and merge sorted subarrays.
-For disordered data, especially reverse and random, the number of exchanges increases substantially, causing the communication cost to dominate the overall runtime.
+Across both strong and weak scaling plots, communication overhead is the main limiting factor, especially for random input types.
+For the random input type, the MPI_Sendrecv calls increase substantially as processors exchange data and merge sorted subarrays, causing communication to dominate the runtime.
+This impact is especially pronounced in scenarios where data is highly disordered.

-Sorted and nearly sorted inputs minimize communication.
-Ordered data requires fewer data exchanges, leading to better performance.
-This is shown in both strong and weak scaling plots, where sorted and nearly sorted inputs achieve the best speedup.
-The bitonic sort algorithm can operate more efficiently when the data is already partially sorted because fewer data exchanges are needed to reach the final sorted state.
+Sorted and nearly sorted inputs require fewer data exchanges, leading to better performance and scalability.
+The bitonic sort algorithm works more efficiently when the data is already partially ordered, as this reduces the communication needed to reach the final sorted state.

+4. Speedup Analysis

+An outlier was observed for the smallest array size, reaching an unrealistically high speedup of around 6000.
+This anomaly likely stems from measurement issues, where the timing overhead affects the results more than actual computation gains.
+For small datasets, measurement artifacts can inflate speedup values, so this data point can be considered an outlier and not a true representation of the algorithm’s performance.

+For larger array sizes, the speedup grows at a slower rate.
+This tells me that as the data size increases, the communication overhead and the time for data transfer between processors start to outweigh the benefits of parallelization.
+For the largest array sizes, the speedup curve almost plateaus, indicating that adding more processors does not significantly improve performance.
+This also indicates that the overhead of managing inter-processor communication and data movement starts to dominate.

 #### 1. Merge Sort (Sathvik)